elkcityhazard/area-51-hugo/content/pricing/index.md

           - 500 rounds of paintballs
           - Field pass and all day air
       extras: $10 to upgrade paintball marker
-      description: "Full Rental Registration includes: A Paintball Marker, Paintball Mask, A Pod Pack with 2 Pods, 500 rounds of Paintballs, Field Pass and All Day Air all for only $45."
+      description: "Full Rental Registration includes: A Paintball Marker, Paintball Mask, A Pod Pack with 2 Pods, 500 rounds of Paintballs, Field Pass, HPA Tank Rental $5.00 with $25.00 deposit"
       animate: true
     - name: "D3FY"
       price: 55